 Wrapping up

-We are almost reaching the end of the testing anti-patterns journey, and as such you might have the feeling that testing is not just something that helps to increase the confidence in changing the code or something to be used as a way of regression.
+We are almost reaching the end of the testing anti-patterns journey, and as such, you might have the feeling that testing is not just something that helps increase the confidence in changing the code or something to be used as a way of regression.
 Testing can also be used as a way to break down functionality and improve the feedback loop.

-It might be a feeling (also known as a smell) or might be something already shared with the software community as The Strange, but if you see something that seems that needs improvement, it probably needs.
+It might be a feeling (also known as a smell) or might be something already shared with the software community as The Stranger, but if you see something that seems that needs improvement, it probably needs.

 It is also important to keep (when possible) an abstraction between the “difficult parts” in the code such as the type of the operating system, or the file path to save data, we can refer to the cosmic python to dive more on the theme Coupling and Abstraction.
 Of course we need to test them as well, but we could benefit from different types of testing for that end.